Cb-LAUSD/Data-For-Social-Good-Project/README.md

 Include your User Story you analyzed for your project here.
 Your User Story should have the following format:

 > As an [FIA Licensing Official], <br>
-> I want to [I want to analyze whether or not a person is fit to own an F1 professional driver's license.], <br>
+> I want to [analyze whether or not a person is fit to own an F1 professional driver's license.], <br>
 > so that I can [make sure a person is qualified to continue or start racing in F1 keeping peoples entertainment safe with minimum chance of danger].

 ## Dataset